 Choosing the right dose of marijuana can be very tricky.
 People often take too much, thinking that it’s the amount of cannabis, as opposed to the amount of the active ingredients that make the difference.
 In other words, the effects are just as much tied to potency as they are quantity.

-One puff from marijuana that contains 20% THC would have four times the amount of THC as a puff from a different chemovar with 5% THC.
-But how much THC should you consume?
-How many times a day?
-And do the same guidelines apply to CBD products?
-On a recent episode of The Cannabis Enigma podcast, Dr. Ethan Budd Russo answered exactly those questions.
+One puff from marijuana that contains 20% THC would have four times the amount of THC as a puff from a different strain with 5% THC.
+With this is mind, there are plenty of questions that can arise, such as:

-How much THC should you take?
+- But how much THC should you consume?

 If you’re a more experienced user — or less sensitive to THC — you can then titrate up to 5 mg, a dose most people are likely to feel.
 10mg THC is a dose that could fit experienced users who don’t find relief with lower doses, but it would likely be too high for inexperienced patients.